Physics majors typically take the following courses in the fall semester of their first year:

 Besides your First-Year Experience courses and the physics lab, we suggest that you begin or continue study of a foreign language as soon as possible.
 If you’ve taken a foreign language in high school, you may want to consider testing out of the requirement.

 Please make sure that you enroll in Calculus 1 (MATH 121) since knowledge of calculus at this level will be assumed in PHYS 215-02.
-Before you can register for calculus, you will need to submit AP scores or take the calculus placement exam.
+Before you can register for calculus, you will need to submit AP scores or take the math placement exam.
 If you are not ready for Calculus, you may be placed in Math 108 first.
+For more information on math placement, please review the Mathematics Department’s placement exam instructions.

 Lastly, we strongly recommend that throughout your undergraduate career, you take as many computer programming courses as possible, starting with your first semester here.
 A good course for the Fall is CSC 113.
 The first semester is also a good time to explore your interests in our program's humanities and social science requirements.
 Browse this abbreviated list of first-year course options and talk to your advisors for suggestions.